vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 - `ValueType`: JSON value (object, array, number, ...) or a special value `Nothing`.
 - `LogicalType`: Represents logical expression values, either `LogicalTrue` or `LogicalFalse`. **Note: These values are distinct from the JSON values `true` and `false`.**
-- `NodesType`: List of JSON values.
+- `NodesType`: Lists of JSON values along with their positions (*nodelist*).
 Represents a result of a query.

 A type `NodesType` can be implicitly converted to `LogicalType` (similar to the previously mentioned existence test).